riak/riak.github.io/docs/using/performance/benchmarking.md

 #### Prerequisites

 * Erlang must be installed.
-See [Installing Erlang](/docs/setup/installing/source/erlang) for instructions and versioning requirements.
+See [Installing Erlang][install erlang] for instructions and versioning requirements.
 Note: Unless you're an experienced Erlang developer, we recommend that you use Ubuntu 14.04 LTS (and not CentOS), when building ```basho_bench``` from source.
 Later